Azure/opendigitaltwins-building/README.md

 - *Capability* model is based on the BMS notion of Points (as represented in Brick Schema or Haystack) or Affordances, as represented in [Web of Things](https://www.w3.org/WoT/).
 Subclasses of Capability denote specific sensorsing or actuation capabilities that can be assigned to Spaces, Assets, etc.
 - LogicalDevice is inspired from [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) (IoT Hub is calling it *Device*) and represents a connected entity that pushes data to the cloud or receives commands from the cloud, which is typically an instance of a piece of software like an IoTEdge module, a HomeAssistant install, or some proprietary BMS system, etc.

 The DTDL-based RealEstateCore ontology will not only accelerate developers from the “blank page,” but will also facilitate business-to-business integrations between vendors in a smart building.
 Since the DTDL-based ontology will be open sourced, developers can easily annotate existing models while contributing their own domain expertise.
-[Read more about Real Estate Core](#real-estate-core)
+[More about Real Estate Core](#more-about-real-estate-core)

 ## RealEstateCore structure